 Disclaimer that we haven’t used it ourselves, but it seems like a pretty great option that’s worth looking into!

 If you’re coming from Charlotte and want to drink responsibly all day without driving, you have a great tour option that will take you to several wineries.

 Not all of the six wineries on the list are included in this Bubbles and Blush Food & Wine Tour by NC Wine Gals, but the 7.5-hour day tour includes Piccione Vineyards and Raffaldini Vineyards.
 They were the two Italian-style wineries we stopped at with the best views.

 Piccione (pronounced Pitch-ee-own-nee) is a small, beautiful winery with a breathtaking view.
 It’s one of two Italian wineries that we visited the weekend we explored Yadkin Valley wineries (the other was Raffaldini).

 We drove up the hill to Piccione and were in awe of its acres of vineyards.
 We couldn’t believe it was in our home state!
-A small structure (that looks like a ranch style home) overlooks the rolling hills and Blue Ridge Mountains in the distance.
+A small structure (that looks like a ranch-style home) overlooks the rolling hills and the Blue Ridge Mountains in the distance.
 Flower beds decorate patio areas in the immediate area where guests can sit outside, on two terraces.

-Spring was a wonderful time to be in the area; we visited during late April.
-Though the vines hadn’t fully blossomed (and unfortunately they had suffered some frost damage in the weeks prior to our visit) the roses, lavender, ivy and perennials were in bloom at Piccione.
+Spring was a wonderful time to be in the area; we visited in late April.
+Though the vines hadn’t fully blossomed (and unfortunately they had suffered some frost damage in the weeks prior to our visit) the roses, lavender, ivy, and perennials were in bloom at Piccione.

 History of Piccione Vineyards